 - Inability to function at school.

-- Lost interests in activities that was previously enjoyable.
+- Lost interests in activities that were previously enjoyable.

 - Extreme and or prolong reaction to a distressing situation.